 #1: Walk on water at Maligne Ice Canyon

-The single most epic thing to do in Jasper National Park during the winter months is to visit Maligne Canyon.
+The single most epic thing to do in Jasper in winter is to visit Maligne Canyon.
 This canyon is a raging river in the summer, but in the winter, the water freezes between 3-9 feet thick so you can walk right down the middle of the river!
 On either side of the canyon, you are confronted with massive waterfalls of ice that stretch the entire height of the canyon.
 Water slowly seeps through the rock walls of Maligne Canyon from an underground aquifer to create these ice towers.
 For traction, you must wear ice cleats on your feet and waterproof boots.
 It is pretty epic to be able to walk on solid ice in the middle of a canyon and is an experience you won’t easily forget.

 Water slowly seeps through the rock walls of Maligne Canyon from an underground aquifer to create these ice towers.
 For traction, you must wear ice cleats on your feet and waterproof boots.
 It is pretty epic to be able to walk on solid ice in the middle of a canyon and is an experience you won’t easily forget.
+This canyon is just another reason you need to visit Jasper during the winter months!

 #2: Road trip the Icefields Parkway

 The Icefields Parkway is heralded as one of the most beautiful drives in the entire world.
 Out of all the things to do in Jasper National Park, this one only requires a car and your time.
 You will NEVER tire of the breathtaking mountain scenery, the frozen lakes and rivers, the open stretches of road, and the trees wearing their blankets of snow.
 You can drive the Icefields Parkway for as long or short as you like.
 If you don’t have much time, hop in the car and drive 15 minutes outside of the city and you will still be able to enjoy all that the parkway has to offer.
+This is an easy and warm way to see Jasper in winter, even if you are just stopping for a quick visit.

 #3: Hit the slopes at Marmot Basin